| Race & Identity in Cuba Time Line II: 1900- present Links |

 |

-| 1898 | January.
+1898 | January.
 The U.S. sends the USS Maine to Havana.
 February 15.The US battleship Maine explodes in Havana harbor, giving the US a pretext for intervention.
+Of the 266 men killed in the front near the explosion, most were enlisted men of color.
+The officers were not in that area.
 April 25.
 The U.S. blames Spain and enters the Spanish-Cuban-American War.
 In Cuba, this is regarded as an intervention in Cubas War Of Independence.
 The US and Spain fight a war in Cuba, the Phillipines, Puerto Rico, and elsewhere.
 The Spaniards are officially kicked out of Cuba, having been worn down and defeated by years of struggle with the Mambises, the Cuban independence fighters, many of whom (92%) are of African descent.
 August 12.
 Spain and the U.S. sign a bilateral armistice.
 Cuba is not represented at the negotiations.
 July 1.
 The Buffalo Soldiers (Ninth and Tenth Cavalry) take San Juan Hill.
 Teddy Roosevelt takes the glory.
 December 10.
 Spain and the U.S. sign the Treaty of Paris.
 The U.S. is granted control of four new territories: Cuba, Puerto Rico, the Philippines and Guam.
 Although the treaty officially grants Cuba independence, the U.S. flag, not the Cuban flag, is raised over Havana, and Cuban representatives are not allowed at the signing.
-New York Public Library on the Spanish American War: http://www.nypl.org/research/chss/epo/spanexhib/index.html |
+New York Public Library on the Spanish American War: www.nypl.org/research/chss/epo/spanexhib/index.html |

 |

-| 1899 | January 1.
+1899 | January 1.
 The U.S. installs a provisional military government in Cuba led by US General John R. Brooke.
-The US thus occupies Cuba and builds schools, roads, and bridges and deepens Havana harbor in "preparing the land for incorporation into the US economic and educational systems.
+The US thus occupies Cuba and builds schools, roads, and bridges.
+It deepens Havana harbor in "preparing the land for incorporation into the US economic and educational systems.
 The voting franchise is designed to eliminate Afro-Cubans from politics."
 (Encylopedia Britannica) |

 See Time Line II for continuation to the present.